 My baby golden Greeks love to dig into the warm, damp moss.
 This helps prevent dehydration and helps their shells grow smoothly.
 Because Greeks like spend so much time dug into the damp substrate (humid microclimate), Greek babies are much easier to grow smooth than star tortoises.

 Tiny 10 gram golden Greek tortoise hatchlings in their baby tub.
+My golden babies are small; they hatch at 6-13 grams.

 Related page: golden Greek care